lskatz/SneakerNet/SneakerNet.plugins/README.md

 3. Add any desired soft-coded variables such as the location of a blast database into `config.bak/settings` and `config/settings`
-4. If the plugin generates any files, please organize them into `runDirectory/SneakerNet/customdirectory`, and add any results for the resulting email to `runDirectory/SneakerNet/forEmail`.
+4. If the plugin generates any files, please organize them into `runDirectory/SneakerNet/customdirectory` (where `customdirectory` is a name of your choice), and add any results for the resulting email to `runDirectory/SneakerNet/forEmail`.
 Any files under this directory will be emailed with the SneakerNet email.